 - OR scored a 600 or higher on the math SAT exam.

-What will Affiliate Scholars do?
+What Do Affiliate Scholars Do?

-- HS students receive more individualized attention
+- K12 students receive more individualized attention and encouragement

 - Affiliate Scholars gain experience in the classroom working directly with K12 students

 - Affiliate Scholars work in teams and provide valuable community service in the form of peer education

 - Affiliate Scholars are provided with meaningful and relevant work experience